-The Friends of Brooks Free Library is a volunteer organization that was incorporated in 1974.
-The Friends play an integral role in assisting the Director and Library staff in serving our community.
+The Friends of Brooks Free Library is a non-profit volunteer organization that was incorporated in 1974.
+The Friends support the Library Director and Staff in achieving the mission of the Brooks Free Library, i.e., “to promote full and equal access to information and ideas, the love of reading, the joy of learning, and engagement with the arts, sciences, and humanities.”
 A Board of Directors is nominated from the membership of the Friends.
-Officers are elected annually, and board meetings are generally held on the 3rd Thursday of each month except July and August at 10 AM in the Thornton Room (basement level) of the library.
+Board meetings are held in the Thornton Room (basement level) at 10 AM on the 3rd Thursday of each month except December, July, and August.
 The public is always welcome to attend these meetings.

-Please accept this invitation to join the Friends.
+We encourage you to be a Friend!
 Just complete the attached membership application and mail it in with your check to:

 Friends of Brooks Free Library, Inc.